cqframework/CQL-Formatting-and-Usage-Wiki/Source/Cooking With CQL/57/CumulativeMedicationDuration-1.0.001.md

 * frequency: How frequently the medication should be taken
 * refills: The number of refills allowed by the prescription

+If there is no relevantPeriod start or authorDatetime, we cannot determine a start date and cannot calculate a medication period, and so return null

 If the relevantPeriod element is present (and completely specified), then we can use that directly

     relevantPeriod